 I realize that being subjected to this level of pain can affect my relationships and make me feel resentful.
-It can be hard on a beautiful sunny day to be the only one hiding in the dark and writhing from pain that few actually understand.
+It can be hard on a beautiful sunny day to be the only one hiding in the dark and writhing from the pain that few actually understand.
 After a while my mood is simply one of resentment and feeling alone on an isolated island of misery.

 It is important to take care of yourself during a really bad migraine attack.
 If you are able to rest, do so.
 Release the guilt about all that you should be doing.
 Realize that you are not alone, that many people feel as you do and understand your pain.

 Part of my resentment is also with myself for needing to take time to recover.
 I have come to realize that I am less angry when I allow myself what is required to feel better.

-Another important thing to do is try and educate others around you about what a migraine is and what it does to you.
-Encourage them to seek information about migraines on websites like Migraine.com or Mayo Clinic.
+Another important thing to do is try and educate others around you to what a migraine is and what it does to you.
+Encourage them to seek information about migraines from reputable sources.

 Ask for help with tasks you simply cannot do while in the midst of an attack.
 Let go of your to-do list and keep only the must-do items.

-When you feel emotionally a wreck from all the pain, try taking deep cleansing breaths - in through the nose, out through the - and release the tension in your body before you react to the negative emotional build up inside of you.
-Find something peaceful that you enjoy to let go of the negative feelings and emotions that are left behind after a long migraine attack.
+When you feel emotionally a wreck from all the pain, try taking deep cleansing breaths, in through the nose, out through the mouth, and release the tension in your body before you react to the negative emotional build up inside of you.

+Find something peaceful that you enjoy, to let go of the negative feelings and emotions that are left behind after a long migraine attack.

-Finally, apologize if you feel you were abrupt or easily angered with a friend or someone from your social circle while in the midst of your pain.
+Finally, apologize if you feel you were abrupt or easily angered with someone while in the midst of your pain.
 Then, let go of any guilt and realize you are doing the best you can.